Nylite-soda/yc_directory2-2/DOCUMENTATION.md

 This directory contains the application's core logic, utility functions, and type definitions.

 -   `actions.ts`: Contains all Server Actions.
-The `createPitch` action handles the startup form submission, including server-side validation and writing data to Sanity.
+The `createPitch`, `updatePitch`, and `updateUser` actions handle form submissions, including server-side validation and writing data to Sanity.
--   `validation.ts`: Defines the Zod schema (`formSchema`) for validating the startup submission form.
+-   `validation.ts`: Defines the Zod schemas for validating the startup and user forms.
 -   `utils.ts`: Contains utility functions, such as `formatDate`.
--   `types.ts`: Defines custom TypeScript types used in the application, such as the `FormState` for the startup form.
+-   `types.ts`: Defines custom TypeScript types used in the application, such as the `FormState` for the forms.

 ### `sanity/`